Jennifer Otani, Ross Weiss, Serge Trudel, Tamara Rounce, Erl Svendsen, Owen Olfert and Meghan Vankosky

 The highest temperatures (°C) observed the past seven days ranged from <15 to >33 °C in the map below (Fig. 8).

 The maps above are all produced by Agriculture and Agri-Food Canada.
 Growers can bookmark the AAFC Current Conditions Drought Watch Maps for the growing season.
 Historical weather data can be access at the AAFC Drought Watch website, Environment Canada’s Historical Data website, or your provincial weather network.

-Ross Weiss, Jennifer Otani, Owen Olfert and Meghan Vankosky
+Ross Weiss, David Giffen, Jennifer Otani, Owen Olfert and Meghan Vankosky

 Wheat midge overwinter as larval cocoons in the soil.
 Soil moisture conditions in May and June can have significant impact on wheat midge emergence.
 Adequate rainfall promotes termination of diapause and movement of larval to the sol surface where pupation occurs.
 Insufficient rainfall in May and June can result in delayed movement of larvae to the soil surface.
 Elliott et al. (2009) reported that wheat midge emergence was delayed or erratic if rainfall did not exceed 20-30 mm during May.
 Olfert et al. (2016) ran model simulations to demonstrate how rainfall impacts wheat midge population density.
 Our wheat midge model (Olfert et al. 2020) indicates that dry conditions may result in: (a) Delayed adult emergence and oviposition, (b) Reduced numbers of adults and eggs.